Read our detailed article about selling your house at a property auction.

 How to search and register for upcoming auctions

-It's advisable to check these sites regularly as new listings appear frequently.
+Check these sites regularly as new listings appear frequently.
 Once a suitable property catches your eye, the next step is registration.
 This process often involves providing personal details and sometimes a refundable deposit.
 Registering grants access to essential details like legal packs and auction dates.

-The bidding process: Strategies and tips
+The bidding process: strategies and tips

 This limit should reflect both the property's market value and your financial capacity.
 To increase your chances of becoming the winning bidder, observe the auctioneer's style and the tempo of bids.
 Stay calm and bid confidently.
-Remember, bidding is legally binding, so bid only on properties you're genuinely interested in purchasing.

-Proxy bids and reserve prices are key elements in auctions.
 A proxy bid allows you to bid on a property without being physically present.
 You set a maximum amount, and the auctioneer bids on your behalf up to this limit.

-Meanwhile, the reserve price is the minimum price the seller is willing to accept.
-It's usually not disclosed.
 If bidding doesn't reach this price, the property remains unsold.
 Understanding these concepts helps in formulating a more effective bidding strategy.

-Completing the purchase: Contracts and fees
+Completing the purchase: contracts and fees

 After winning a bid, the completion process starts.
 It's different from traditional property purchases.
 In most cases, you'll need to pay a deposit immediately - often 10% of the purchase price.
-Additionally, you'll have to cover auctioneer fees and possibly a buyer's premium.

 The contracts usually require completion within a set deadline, often 28 or 56 days.
 It's imperative to have your finances in order and understand the timeline to avoid any penalties or loss of the deposit.

-Exchange and Completion in Auction Sales
+Exchange and completion in auction sales

 The exchange of contracts in auction sales happens almost immediately after the auction ends.
 This legally binds you to the purchase.
 Completion, when you pay the remaining balance and take ownership, follows within the predetermined timeframe.